ReadyResearchers/GatorStreet/README.md

 # GitRich: a user-friendly machine learning predictive tool for analyzing stock trends

+## Abstraction

+GitRich is a user-friendly tool designed for motivated people who want to learn more about stocks.
+While using this tool, the user will quickly adapt and get used to how the stock market works.
+The GitRich tool will achieve that by using machine learning to analyze past stock data and provide the user with up-to-date data in an easy-to-digest manner.

 ## Intro

 How do you get rich?
 Some people gamble, some people just work hard.
 But what if I tell you that you can make money by getting into stocks.
 Would you have believe me?
 For my project, I decided to explore the combination of AI technology with the stock market.
 My goal is to create a tool that can predict the next big thing before it happen.
 I can achieve that by studying old data and current data of past stocks prices to predict the next market.